Military history of Italy during World War I: The decisive Battle of Vittorio Veneto (October–November 1918)

-To the disappointment of Italy's allies, no counter-offensive followed the Battle of Piave.
-The Italian Army had suffered huge losses in the battle, and considered an offensive dangerous.
-General Armando Diaz waited for more reinforcements to arrive from the Western Front.
-By the end of October 1918, Austro-Hungary was in a dire situation.
-Czechoslovakia, Croatia, and Slovenia proclaimed their independence and parts of their troops started deserting, disobeying orders and retreating.
+Following the second battle of the Piave, Austro-Hungary was in a dire situation.
+Furthermore, the blockade of the Adriatic by the Italian and Allied navies caused a severe economic crisis in Austria-Hungary.
+Parts of the Habsburg empire aimed at independence and some troops started disobeying orders and deserting.
 Many Czechoslovak troops, in fact, started working for the Allied Cause, and in September 1918, five Czechoslovak Regiments were formed in the Italian Army.
+To the disappointment of Italy's allies, the Italian counter-offensive was delayed.
+The Italian Army had a slight numerical advantage, and considered an offensive dangerous.
+General Armando Diaz waited for more reinforcements to arrive.

-The Italian attack of 52 Italian divisions, aided by 3 British 2 French divisions and 1 American regiment, 65,000 total and Czechoslovaks (see British and French forces in Italy during World War I), was started on 24 October from Vittorio Veneto.
-The Austro-Hungarians fought tenaciously for four days, but then the Italians managed to cross the Piave and establish a bridgehead, the Austro-Hungarians began to retreat and then disintegrate after the troops heard of revolutions and independence proclamations in the lands of the Dual Monarchy.
+The Italian attack of 52 Italian divisions, aided by 3 British 2 French divisions and 1 American regiment, 65,000 total and Czechoslovaks (see British and French forces in Italy during World War I), was started on 24 October.
+It came to be known as the Vittorio Veneto or the Third Battle of the Piave river.
+The Austro-Hungarians fought tenaciously for four days, but then the Italians managed to cross the Piave and establish a bridgehead; in a few days, the Austro-Hungarians were routed and the whole front began to collapse.
+Furthermore, troops heard of revolutions and independence proclamations in the lands of the Dual Monarchy.
 Austria-Hungary asked for an armistice on 29 October.
-On 31 October, the Italian Army launched a full scale attack and the whole front began to collapse.
-On 3 November, 300,000 Austro-Hungarian soldiers surrendered, at the same day the Italians entered Trento and Trieste.
+By 3 November, 300,000 Austro-Hungarian soldiers surrendered, at the same day the Italians entered Trento and Trieste.
 The armistice was signed on 3 November at Villa Giusti, near Padua.
-The Italian victory which was announced by the Bollettino della Vittoria and the Bollettino della Vittoria Navale.
+The Italian victory was announced by the Bollettino della Vittoria and the Bollettino della Vittoria Navale.

 Italian soldiers entered Trento while Bersaglieri landed from the sea in Trieste, greeted by the population.
 The following day the Istrian cities of Rovigno and Parenzo, the Dalmatian island of Lissa, and the cities of Zara and Fiume were occupied: the latter was not included in the territories originally promised secretly by the Allies to Italy in case of victory, but the Italians decided to intervene in reply to a local National Council, formed after the flight of the Hungarians, and which had announced the union to the Kingdom of Italy.
 The Regia Marina occupied Pola, Sebenico and Zara, which became the capital of the Governorate of Dalmatia.The Governorate of Dalmatia had the provisional aim of ferrying the territory towards full integration into the Kingdom of Italy, progressively importing national legislation in place of the previous one.
 The Governorate of Dalmatia was evacuated following the Italo-Yugoslav agreements which resulted in the Treaty of Rapallo (1920).
 Italy also occupied Innsbruck and all Tyrol by the III Corps of the First Army with 20–22,000 soldiers.